grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 import OtelSemconv from '@site/src/components/OtelSemconv';

 # 3.2.
-Mission A: Explore the reference environment
+Mission A: Investigate a fully instrumented system

-For this mission, we're giving you access to a fully configured **OpenTelemetry reference environment in Grafana Cloud**.
+In this mission, you'll investigate a fully instrumented microservices application, in Grafana Cloud.

-In this environment, we've added OpenTelemetry instrumentation to all of our services, so you can explore and see what a near real-world environment looks like in Grafana Cloud.
+This is the [OpenTelemetry Demo][1] - a production-grade system where services are exporting OpenTelemetry traces, metrics and logs.

-The environment is based on the [OpenTelemetry Demo][1], a microservice-based sample application, instrumented with OpenTelemetry.
+Your goal in this mission is to use Grafana Cloud to understand the system, identity patterns, and see how OpenTelemetry's _semantic conventions_ are incredibly useful when operating at scale, across many languages and frameworks.

 ![Astronomy Shop homepage](/img/oteldemo_homepage.png)